-This pinto bean dish originates in Monterrey, Mexico which is famous for charcoal Mesquite grilled meats such as arrancherra (beef skirt steak), cabrito (goat meat) and al pastor (pork marinated and grilled upright like Greek gyro meat).
-This bean dish compliments each of these meats or can stand on its own as a main course-served with warm tortillas, butter and sea salt.
-Top the beans with fresh diced avocado, queso fresco, fresh pickled onions and of course, enjoy with an ice cold beer such as Shiner Bock or Dos Equis, Amber.
+This pinto bean dish originates in Monterrey, Mexico, which is famous for charcoal Mesquite-grilled meats such as arrancherra (beef skirt steak), cabrito (goat meat), and al pastor (pork marinated and grilled upright like Greek gyro meat).
+This bean dish compliments each of these meats or can stand on its own as a main course served with warm tortillas, butter, and sea salt.
+Then, top the beans with fresh diced avocado, queso fresco, freshly pickled onions, and of course, enjoy with an ice-cold beer such as Shiner Bock or Dos Equis, Amber.

-When soaking the beans, some suggest salting the water which hardens the beans and keeps them from losing their skins the next day while cooking.
-Others will tell you to add baking soda to soften the beans so they are rich and creamy.
-However, if you add too much baking soda it will not only ruin the taste of your beans, they will also lose much of their nutritional value.
+Some suggest salting the water when soaking the beans, which hardens them and keeps them from losing their skins the next day while cooking.
+Others will tell you to add baking soda to soften the beans, rich and creamy.
+However, if you add too much baking soda, it will ruin the taste of your beans and lose much of their nutritional value.

-To firm up the beans so they don’t lose their skins add 1 tbsp salt per quart of soaking liquid.
-To make the beans more tender add a small pinch of baking soda or 1/16th tsp per quart of soaking liquid.
+To firm up the beans, so they don’t lose their skins, add 1 tbsp salt per quart of soaking liquid.
+Then, add a small pinch of baking soda or 1/16th tsp per quart of the soaking liquid to make the beans more tender.

 I get my pintos from Adobe Milling in Dove Creek, CO, but any good quality pinto bean will do (Camellia, Casserole, Goya).
-Dried beans will go stale eventually (1-2 years), so if they don’t get tender after soaking and cooking, this could be the problem.
+However, dried beans will eventually go stale (1-2 years), which could be a problem if they don’t get tender after soaking and cooking.

-First, rinse and clean dried beans and discard any stones, wood or foreign objects.
+First, rinse and clean dried beans and discard any stones, wood, or foreign objects.
 Once you have filled a pot with the beans, add water to cover by 1 – 1 ½ inches, pick out any floaters and discard.
 Cover with a lid and let rest overnight in a cold dark place.
-I believe in cooking beans slowly without any source of acid (tomato, garlic, onions) until the beans are soft and tender.
-It is only after your beans are cooked that you should add the rest of the seasonings.
-If you put everything in the pot at once, your beans will never get soft and creamy.
+I believe in cooking beans slowly without any acid source (tomato, garlic, onions) until the beans are soft and tender.
+If you put everything in the pot at once, your beans will never get smooth and creamy.

 Frijoles Charros or Cowboy Beans